utknoxville/openconnect-pulse-gui/README.md

 ## Requirements

-The script requires the following packages:

-    python >=3.3
+The script can be used with python2 or python3, however python3 is recommended.
+The following packages are also required:

-    python-gi
+ - python-gi or python-gobject
-    webkit2gtk
+ - webkit2gtk
-    openconnect
+ - openconnect

-They can be installed with `pip -r requirements.txt`
+Instruction for specific distros can be found below.

+### Debian/Ubuntu

+    sudo apt install python3-gi libwebkit2gtk-4.0-37 openconnect

+### Fedora

+    sudo yum install python-gi webkit2gtk3 openconnect

+### Arch

+    sudo pacman -S python-gobject webkit2gtk openconnect

 ## Installation

+This repo can be downloaded with `git clone https://github.com/utknoxville/openconnect-pulse-gui` or via the GitHub webpage.

-Installation can be performed using pip or directly calling `setup.py`.
+Installation can be performed using `pip install .` or directly calling `python setup.py install`.

 ## Usage

+Once installed, the `openconnect-pulse-gui` script should be in your $PATH.
+If not, the script `openconnect_pulse_gui/openconnect_pulse_gui.py` can be called directly.

 The only required required argument is the sign-in link / server URL.
 Other arguments can be found by using `python openconnect-pulse-gui.py -h`.